taman1990/headless-blog/README.md

 - Markdown (gray-matter, remark)

 ## Getting Started

+Click **Use this template** on GitHub to create a new blog project based on this repository.

 Install dependencies and start the dev server:
 ```bash
 npm install
 npm run dev